lhiradi/educational-system/README.md

 ### 🧑‍🎓 Student
 * **Course Enrollment:** Browse and enroll in available courses.
 The system automatically prevents time conflicts and manages course capacity.
-* **Personal Dashboard:** View enrolled courses, assigned teachers, schedules, and current grades.
+* **Personal Dashboard:** View enrolled courses, assigned teachers, schedules, and current grades for the active semester.
-* **Unit Validation:** The system enforces academic rules, ensuring students enroll in a valid number of units (between 14 and 24).
+* **Academic Rules:** The system enforces a valid number of units for enrollment (between 14 and 24).
-* **Finalize Enrollment:** A feature to lock in course selections for the academic term.
+* **Enrollment Finalization:** Lock in course selections for the academic term.
+* **Academic History:** View records of courses and grades from previous semesters.

 ### 🔐 Authentication
 * **Secure Role-Based Login:** Standard login using a User ID and password.